 As a plastering company in Sydney we’re often asked what the difference is between solid plastering (also known as wet plastering or simply plastering) and plasterboard (also known as drywall, gypsum board, and gyprock).

-Both are building materials used to line the interior surfaces of walls and ceilings, but they have significant differences as well.
+Both are building materials used to line the interior surfaces of walls and ceilings in both residential and commercial buildings across Sydney, but they have significant differences as well.
 In this post we’ll compare the two head-to-head so you can get a better idea of which product might suit your needs best.

 If you’re unfamiliar with what solid plastering is or what plasterboard is check out our article which explains these and other types of common walls found in Sydney homes.